In this article, learn 7 top ways/tips to protect & strengthen your lower back to prevent lower back injury and lower back pain.

 Rest Your Back After Prolonged Stooping Or Bending

-When you bend forward or stoop for a long time like while gardening or doing other household chores, your discs and ligaments remain under tension for that period and certain changes take place.
-These changes last for a few minutes and the stability of your spine is compromised during this time.
+When you bend forward or stoop for a long time, like while gardening or doing other household chores, your discs and ligaments remain under tension for that period, and certain changes occur.
+These changes last for a few minutes, and the stability of your spine is compromised during this time.
 The joints also become temporarily stiff during this period.

-Due to these tissue changes, your lower back is at the increased risk for sustaining a sudden injury if you put stress on your back soon afterward, such as lifting a heavy object immediately after you’ve been stooping/bending for a long time.
+Due to these tissue changes, your lower back is at an increased risk of sustaining a sudden injury if you put stress on your back soon afterward, such as lifting a heavy object immediately after you’ve been stooping/bending for a long time.

-It is recommended to stand upright for a few minutes and let the spinal tissues recover and get in to their shape after such prolonged bending or stooping before you attempt any strenuous exertion.
+It is recommended to stand upright for a few minutes, let the spinal tissues recover, and get back into their shape after prolonged bending or stooping before you exert any strenuous exertion.

 Tip # 6